-- Summarize the policies and procedures for recruiting and admitting students into the GEOINT Program. - List where student expectations for admission to, continuation in, and completion of the program can be found. - Describe how faculty/staff ensure that students continue to meet the demands of the program (e.g., mentorship, career pathway, advising, etc.) and are ready to enter the GEOINT profession or professions using GEOINT competencies. - Describe when formal student advising occurs and for what purpose(s).
+- Summarize the policies and procedures for recruiting and admitting students into the GEOINT Program. - List where student expectations for admission to, continuation in, and completion of the program can be found. - Describe how faculty/staff ensure that students continue to meet the demands of the program (e.g., mentorship, career pathway, advising, etc.) and are ready to enter the GEOINT profession. - Describe when formal student advising occurs and for what purpose(s).
 For certificates only, please include a timeline and explanation of when and how do students declare GEOINT certificate enrollment.